ProjectKitchen/RoboFriend/src/Teensy/README.md

 It is advised to use Arduino IDE to open the files, because Arduino IDE automatically identifies the project with all its files.
 In Arduino IDE you also can easily upload your source code / project onto your µC.

+Download ArduinoSerialCommand from https://github.com/scogswell/ArduinoSerialCommand as a zip file.
+Open Adruino IDE, select 'Sketch' from the file menu, 'Include Library' and add the .zip library to your hard drive.

 Download and information: https://www.arduino.cc/en/main/software